 Hello to all..

-Any Amateur Radio Operators in the affected area of Tammy or with relays into the affected area of Tammy are asked to provide surface and damage reports into the VoIP Hurricane Net for relay into WX4NHC, the Amateur Radio station at the National Hurricane Center.
+Any Amateur Radio Operators in the affected area of Milton or with relays into the affected area of Milton are asked to provide surface and damage reports into the VoIP Hurricane Net for relay into WX4NHC, the Amateur Radio station at the National Hurricane Center.
 We appreciate any and all support from Amateur Operators in the affected area or Amateur Operators with relays into the affected area.
 We are looking for reports based on the National Weather Service SKYWARN Reporting criteria.
 This can be seen on the VoIP Hurricane Net web site at the following link:

 https://voipwx.net/voip-hurricane-net-reporting-criteria